Previous Collaborative Activities

 California Collaborative Convenes to Address 21st Century Learning for All: Closing Opportunity Gaps

-January 10-11, 2013
+January 2013

 What’s New: California Collaborative convenes to address 21st Century Learning For All: Closing Opportunity Gaps

 On January 10-11th the California Collaborative convened to hear about San Jose Unified School District’s work to foster 21st Century learning and close opportunity gaps, as laid out in the district’s new strategic plan and key performance measures.
 The meeting provided an opportunity to examine exactly what 21st Century skills are and how educators can best foster them and capture evidence of student mastery.
 Attendees grounded discussion around identifying and measuring opportunity gaps in opportunity- to- learn artifacts submitted by our member districts.
 In addition to this discussion of district-level strategies, the convening explored two critical issues of state policy: potential indicators that could be incorporated into a revised state accountability system and the move toward a revised school finance system in California.
-Additional resources on these topics are available on the meeting 20 page.
+Additional resources on these topics are available on the Meeting 20 page.

 Collaborative Members Join Governor’s Working Group on School Finance Reform